~by Muhammad Fajr

 In AD 638 (17 AH), Abu Musa Ash’ari (رضي الله عنه), one of the officials of the Caliph Umar (رضي الله عنه) in Basrah, complained about the absence of any years on the correspondence he received from Umar (رضي الله عنه), making it difficult for him to determine which instructions were most recent.
 This report convinced Umar (رضي الله عنه) of the need to introduce an era for Muslims.
 After debating the issue with his counsellors, he decided that the first year should include the date of the Prophet (ﷺ)’s arrival at Medina.
 Uthman b.
 Affan (رضي الله عنه) then suggested that the months begin with Muharram… The years of the Islamic calendar thus began with the month of Muharram in the year of the Prophet (ﷺ)’s arrival at the city of Madina.
 Because of the Hijra, the calendar was named the Hijra calendar.[Source]

-In this context, it is natural that people pay little heed to ages.
+In this context, it is natural that people pay little heed to ages as the calender was not yet formed.
 They took people to be what they appeared to be(see next section below for further details).

 When Aisha (رضي الله عنها) narrates her age, she does so later on and by calculating it backwards while it is highly probable that she may not know her age with certainty at the time of her marriage.
 She may have been as old as 8 because in some accounts we have 7 as well 8.